chameco/Solid/README.md

 Notice the recursion via use of `this`.

-Namespaces: A namespace is pretty much a hash table or object.
+Namespaces: A namespace is just a hash table.

     Math = ns do
         ^ = fn a, b do